-ADHD coaching is different from therapy in that the coaching is more outcome orientated.
-The focus of the coaching is to help clients achieve their goals through developing strategies vs therapy which the primary goal is healing.
+ADHD coaching is different from therapy in that the coaching is more outcome-oriented.
+The focus of the coaching is to help clients achieve their goals through developing strategies compared to therapy where the primary goal is healing.

-If you're employed and seeking coaching, you may be able to get up to 6 months of ADHD coaching paid for via the government Access to Work scheme (see more here).
+If you're employed and seeking coaching, you may be able to get up to 6 months of ADHD coaching paid for via the government Access to Work scheme.
 If you are studying, your university might also have coaching available for free or at a reduced cost.

 What treatment is right for me?